lrnv/Copulas.jl/README.md

 # What is already implemented

 The API we implemented contains random number generations, cdf and pdf evaluations, and the `fit` function from `Distributions.jl`.
-Something like this is possible:
+Typical use case might look like this:

 ```julia
 using Copulas, Distributions, Random